Behavioral segmentation is the process of grouping customers according to their behavior when making purchasing decisions.

 - It can be adapted to the personality of each consumer group in order to achieve the established objectives.

-- It allows the creation of marketing strategies to obtain loyal customers to the brand.
+- It allows the creation of marketing strategies to obtain loyal customers for the brand.

 Types of behavioral segmentation